PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 However this model is unable to capture the uncertainty in the model.
-For example, when making predictions about a single point (e.g. around x=2.0) we can see we do not account aobut the inherent noise there is in this predictions.
-In next section, we will what happen when we introduce a Bayesian approach using Inferpy.
+For example, when making predictions about a single point (e.g. around x=2.0) we can see we do not account about the inherent noise there is in this predictions.
+In next section, we will what happen when we introduce a Bayesian approach using InferPy.

 Bayesian Learning of Neural Networks
 ------------------------------------